The Very Best Oatmeal Chocolate Chip Cookies

 When trying to pick out a recipe from the book to share with you, there were a lot of really creative choices that caught my attention.
 Recipes like Honey Roasted Grape Crostini, Santa Fe Grilled Chicken Salad, Kickin’ Black Pepper Pork Stir-Fry, and Rosemary Cheddar Cornbread.

 Oh, and the Chocolate Chip Coconut Banana Bread Pudding, which I was so close to sharing here.

 But darn it, I just can’t resist a good cookie recipe.
-And when Erin claimed these as the very best, I knew I had to try them.
+You can’t beat a good Chocolate Chip Cookie Recipe or Peanut Butter Cookies.
+So when Erin claimed these as the very best, I knew I had to try them.

 The thing I noticed most while looking through her book is that Erin seemed to think of every possible detail to make her recipes as helpful and practical as possible.
 The recipes have thorough instructions on cooking, storage, and ingredient substitutions.